jodymgustafson/mezcal/readme.md

 ## REPL

-You can also run in REPL mode (command line) by running index.js.
+You can also run in REPL mode (command line) by running mezcal.js.

-    node dist/index.js
+    node dist/mezcal.js

+Or run the npm command:

+    npm run start

+_Or_ run one of the batch files: `mezcal.bat` or `mezcal.ps`.

 Enter Mezcal code and/or mathematical expressions to evaluate.
 It supports the following commands.